-Wisconsin Gas Company provides natural gas service to the Town of Richford and is a subsidiary of Wisconsin Energy Corporation.
+- Wisconsin Gas Company provides natural gas service to the Town of Leon and is a subsidiary of Wisconsin Energy Corporation. - WE Energies has a pipeline that runs from east to west through the northern portion of the Town.

 Power Generation Plants and Transmission Lines